caverac/agd-doc/tutorial.rst

     :figclass: align-center
     :alt: alternate text

-    Example spectrum containing multiple Gaussian functions with added spectral noise, decomposed using GaussPy for three values of the smoothing parameter :math:`\alpha`.
+    Example spectrum containing multiple Gaussian functions with added spectral noise, decomposed using GaussPy for three values of the smoothing parameter :math:`\log\alpha`.

 These results demonstrate that our choice of :math:`\alpha` has a significant effect on the success of the GaussPy model.
-In order to select the right value of :math:`\alpha` for a given dataset, we need to train the AGD algorithm using a training set.
+In order to select the best value of :math:`\alpha` for a given dataset, we need to train the AGD algorithm using a training set.
 This process is described in the following section.